Skip to contents

 window

 NULL or a single positive numeric.
 The width of the observation window.
 When NULL (default), event times equal current runtimes.
-When provided, failure times are runtime + Uniform(0, window) and suspension times are runtime + window.
+When provided, failure times are sampled from the conditional Weibull distribution over (runtime, runtime + window], and suspension times are runtime + window.

 Value